shianwanglab/shianwanglab.github.io/_pages/about.md

 # 🔥 News
+- September 2026: Albert Agah won a [School of Engineering (SOE) Undergraduate Research Fellowship (UGRF)](https://engr.ku.edu/undergraduate-research-fellows) to support his research and develop his skills as a future engineer.
 - August 2026: Xinyuan and Zisan were awarded Tier 1 scholarships by the KU School of Engineering (SoE).
-- May 2026: Albert Agah won an [Undergraduate Research Award (UGRA)](https://curf.ku.edu/undergraduate-research-awards) to support original student research.
+- May 2026: Albert Agah won an [Undergraduate Research Award (UGRA)](https://curf.ku.edu/undergraduate-research-awards) to pursue original research.
 - May 2026: Don't miss the inaugural [Midwest Innovation and Development in Transportation Symposium (MIDTRANS 2026)](https://kutc.ku.edu/midtrans-2026)!
 Connect with leading researchers and industry professionals and explore the latest advances in transportation.
 Check it out and register today!
 <!-- - May 2026: A and B won KU SoE scholarships. -->